 - Wolfe, C. (1995).
 “In Search of Post-Humanist Theory: The Second-Order Cybernetics of Maturana and Varela.”
 Cultural Critique 30(The Politics of Systems and Environments, Part I): 33-70.

 - Wynter, S. (1984).
 “The Ceremony Must be Found: After Humanism.”
 Boundary 2 12(3): 19-70.

-Danae is a working-class feminist writer, multimedia artist and technologist.
+Danae is a writer, multimedia artist and technologist born in the Chilean working class.
 She is a lecturer of Hacking at the Willem de Kooning Academy and the founder of The Digital Witchcraft Institute, an arts organization dedicated to collect and showcase advanced non-conforming approaches to the use of technology.
 Her practice reflects on posthuman technology, deep migrations and climate justice.